Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Experiments and Analysis

 \subsection{Synthetic Experiments}

-The experiments are done on a $101\times101$ zone (pixels in rows 389 to 489 and columns 379 to 479) from the acquired Cuprite scene.
-We incorporate in this zone, 7 target blocks (each of size $6\times 3$) with $\alpha\in[0.01, \, 1]$ (all have the same $\alpha$), placed in long convoy formation all formed by the same synthetic (perfect) target $\mathbf{t}$ consisting of a sulfate mineral type known as ``Jarosite''.
-We make sure by referring to Figure 5a in \cite{Swayze10245} that the small zone we consider does not already contain any Jarosite patches.
-The target $\mathbf{t}$ that we created actually consists of the mean of the first six Jarosite mineral samples taken from the online United States Geological Survey (USGS - Reston) Spectral Library \cite{Clark93} (see Figure \ref{fig:Jarosite_target_samples}).
+The experiments are done on a $101\times101$ zone (pixels in rows 389$-$489 and columns 379$-$479) from the acquired cuprite scene.
+We incorporate, in this zone, seven target blocks (each of size $6\times 3$) with $\alpha\in[0.01, \, 1]$ (all have the same $\alpha$ value), placed in long convoy formation all formed by the same synthetic (perfect) target $\mathbf{t}$ consisting of a sulfate mineral type known as ``jarosite''.
+We make sure by referring to Fig. 5(a) in \cite{Swayze10245} that the small zone we consider does not already contain any jarosite patches.
+The target $\mathbf{t}$ that we created actually consists of the mean of the first six jarosite mineral samples taken from the online United States Geological Survey (USGS - Reston) spectral library \cite{Clark93} (see Fig. \ref{fig:Jarosite_target_samples}).
 The target $\mathbf{t}$ replaces a fraction $\alpha\in[0.01, \, 1]$ from the background; specifically, the following values of $\alpha$ are considered: 0.01, 0.02, 0.05, 0.1, 0.3, 0.5, 0.8, and 1.
-As for the target dictionary $\mathbf{A}_t$, it is constructed from the six acquired Jarosite samples \footnote{Note that both the HSI and the Jarosite target samples are normalized to values between 0 and 1.}. \\
+As for the target dictionary $\mathbf{A}_t$, it is constructed from the six acquired jarosite samples\footnote{Note that both the HSI and the jarosite target samples are normalized to the values between 0 and 1.}. \\

-\subsubsection{Using Strategy one for detection}
+\subsubsection{Using Strategy One for Detection}

-We first provide in Figure \ref{fig:visual1} a visual evaluation of the separation of the 7 target example above for low $\alpha=0.1$.
+We first provide, in Fig. \ref{fig:visual1}, a visual evaluation of the separation of the above-mentioned seven target examples for low $\alpha=0.1$.
 We can observe that our problem \eqref{eq:convex_model} successfully discriminates these perceptually invisible targets from the background in $\mathbf{D}$ and separate them.
-The 7 darker blocks that appear in $\mathbf{L}$ correspond to the dimmer fraction of the background that remains after the targets have been removed at the corresponding spatial locations.
+The seven darker blocks that appear in $\mathbf{L}$ correspond to the dimmer fraction of the background that remains after the targets have been removed at the corresponding spatial locations.

-Having qualitatively inspect the separation, we now aim to quantitatively evaluate the target detection performances of the SRBBH detector \cite{Zhang15} when $\mathbf{A}_b$ is constructed using a small concentric window of size $5\times 5$.
-That is, $\mathbf{A}_b\in\mathbb{R}^{p\times24}$ (after excluding the center pixel) and the region tested consists of an image of size $97 \times 97$. \\ In what follows, we shall use $\mathbf{D}_b$ to represent the HSI that does not contain the 7 target blocks (that is, the pure background image), and $\mathbf{D}$ to represent the HSI after incorporating the 7 target blocks (that is, it contains the targets) for $\alpha\in[0.01, \, 1]$. \\ We now consider three scenarios to form the columns in $\mathbf{A}_b$: